abuendia/airr-ml-kaggle/README.md

 3. Ensembled meta-learner for k-mer and v, j gene models

     For steps 1 and 2, we hold out a random 20% of patients as a validation set.
 We then use the predictions for these patients to ensemble the probabilities from the models from 1 and 2.
-This is done by simply linearly iterpolating probabilities as `alpha * p_1 + (1 - alpha) * p_2` where `alpha` is swept from 0 to 1 at increments of 0.1.
+This is done by linearly iterpolating probabilities as `alpha * p_1 + (1 - alpha) * p_2` where `alpha` is swept from 0 to 1 at increments of 0.1.

 4. Top 50,000 sequences per dataset